Take Our 21 Day Challenge!

 1) Look to the upper portion of the left hand index of the Q & A board.
 You'll see the words - Click Here for posts from previous 24 or 48 hours.
 If you click that, the discussion topics will be listed in order of the most active threads.
 Any time a discussion is responded to, that discussion goes to the top of the list.
 Therefore if you wish to see the active discussions in the most recent hours, just use that 24 or 48 hour feature.

-2) If you wish to see the most active discussions for the last 7 days, we also list the top ten most active discussions for the week (and which landlord visitors contribute most to those discussions).
-Go to our Q & A home page and click the Top Ten Q & A Lists.".
+2) If you wish to see the most active discussions, we also list the top 10 most active discussions for the week (and which landlord visitors contribute most to those discussions).
+Go to our Q & A home page and click the Top Ten Q & A Lists.

 When posting a question or reply, do NOT use all capital letters in your post.
 That is very difficult to read, and some will then ignore that post or will make a critical comment about it.
 When using all capital letters, that is considered "shouting" and is offensive to many.
 Others may complain when a post is very hard to read because it is disorganized, or has many spelling and grammatical mistakes, or consists of long, long run together sentences.
 So, if you can, take an extra moment to review your message before posting.